-Discussion groups are one-semester long gatherings to foster campus dialogue through viewing and discussing short, informative videos or books.
+Book groups are gatherings that usually last one-semester.
+They are charged with the goal of fostering campus dialogue through viewing and discussing informative books.